Accessibility

 Title VI of the Civil Rights Act

 All content on the WA Portal website must comply with Title VI, which prohibits discrimination on the basis of race, color, or national origin.
 Past U.S. Supreme Court decisions ruled that discrimination against people with limited English proficiency is a form of discrimination by national origin.
+Some links to and on federal government websites may be broken due to presidential executive orders or actions by federal appointees.

 Culturally and Linguistically Appropriate Services standards (CLAS)